Avaray/stable-diffusion-simple-wildcards/README.md

 # 📑 Simple Wildcards for Stable Diffusion WebUI

-I created these Wildcards using [ChatGPT](https://chat.openai.com) to streamline my work with [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and avoid using the [Dynamic Prompts](https://github.com/adieyal/sd-dynamic-prompts) extension, which I used before.
+This is my collection of useful Wildcards.
+I created them using [ChatGPT](https://chat.openai.com) to streamline my work with [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and avoid using the [Dynamic Prompts](https://github.com/adieyal/sd-dynamic-prompts) extension, which I used before.
 Through my experience, I've found that Wildcards work better.

 The purpose of these Wildcards is to introduce randomness and diversity into the created graphics.
 They are mainly intended to help you in creating scenes with people.